This post may contain affiliate links. Please see our disclosure policy.

 • Leaving chicken drumsticks skin on helps the chicken to become crispy.
 Skinless chicken will be delicious too, just not as crispy.

 • Use an instant read meat thermometer to check for doneness when cooking meat in the air fryer.
 A thermometer can quickly and easily confirm doneness and prevent overcooking.
+Note that it is recommended to cook dark meat to 175°F to break down the collagen and connective tissue fully for juicy and tender chicken drumsticks.

 • If making more than 4-6 drumsticks, prepare the chicken in batches.
 To get the crunchy skin, avoid overlapping or having drumsticks touch in the basket.